1965 Bulgarian coup attempt: Discovery of the plot

 The conspirators aroused suspicion and a counter-intelligence operation carried out between 28 March and 12 April 1965 uncovered the scheme and arrested those involved.
 Some sources say that the leaders of the plot were being spied on even before 1964 because they were not fully trusted by the party leadership.
 The first arrested was General Anev on 8 April 1965.
 Following his arrest the coup leader, Todorov-Gorunya, committed suicide at home.
 On 12 April the rest of the plotters were arrested.
 Nine of them were court martialed and were given sentences varying from 8 to 15 years, and another 192 people were given administrative penalties.

 Domestic response

 Rumors spread throughout Sofia about the suicide of a high-ranked party official and about the possibility of a plot against the current leadership.
 The state-controlled media, however, denounced all rumors as "fantastic fabrications and malicious propaganda."

 Rehabilitation

-On 15 June 1990 the Military College of the Supreme Court rehabilitated the convicted conspirators, stating: "These offenses were socially necessary and aimed at the overthrow of a regime, which has absolutely been proven to of had been dictatorial".
+On 15 June 1990 the Military College of the Supreme Court rehabilitated the convicted conspirators, stating: "These offenses were socially necessary and aimed at the overthrow of a regime, which has absolutely been proven to have been dictatorial".